 At the start of each academic year, the new class teacher completes a pupil progress tracker in reading, writing and maths for their class.
 The tracker lists the whole class with specific characteristics identified, one of which is SEND.

 The tracker indicates the achievement of each pupil at the end of the previous key stage and on entry to the current year.
-The tracker is updated on a termly basis which allows class teachers, phase leaders and SLT to monitor progress and identify specific needs for individuals and groups - this would then feed into support and intervention requirements.
+The tracker is updated on a termly basis which allows class teachers, phase leaders and SLT to monitor progress and identify specific needs for individuals and groups through pupil progress meetings.
+The trackers also support teachers identify children who may require additional support or intervention requirements.